-A glide-out oven shelf is available for either oven (Fig. 2.27).
+A glide-out oven shelf is available for the left-hand (main) oven (Fig. 2.29).

 Note: The Handyrack must be removed before fitting the glide-out shelf.

 The rungs on the shelf supports are in pairs.
 The glide-out shelf runners can be fitted to any pair except the top.